lhcb/starterkit-lessons/first-analysis-steps/minimal-dv-job.md

----
-layout: page
-title: First steps in LHCb
-subtitle: Running a minimal DaVinci job locally
+# Running a minimal DaVinci job locally
-minutes: 10
----

 [Looping event-by-event](interactive-dst.html) over a file and [inspecting interesting quantities with LoKi functors](loki-functors.html) is great for